Quality of human capital is key for sustained development – NDPC

 He said to do so, there was a need to have policy focus; the need to determine the required competencies; setting out how those competencies were to be developed; and lastly, linking the development and retention of such competencies to various social and labour policies.

-He said artificial intelligence and information technology should also not be a scare, but rather an opportunity.
+He said artificial intelligence and information technology should also not be a scarce, but rather an opportunity.

 Mr Prosper Hoetu, Executive Director of Youth Network for Human Rights and Democracy, also noted that Ghana had challenges regarding requisite human resource and so there was a need to train more people to fill that gap.